wanglin2/mind-map-docs/src/en/start/start.md

 You can find all the packaged files for a certain version.

+You can try the library's features here: [Online playground](https://wanglin2.github.io/playground/)，Built in 'simple-mind-map' dependency, which can be directly imported for use.

 ## Development

 If you only use library, you don't need to read this section.